 Bakke, an engineer with high grades, had applied to several medical schools.
 All the schools he applied to rejected him, but the University of California at Davis encouraged him to apply again.
 The next year (1976), Bakke applied again and was rejected.
 He then discovered that the university's affirmative action program reserved 16 places for minority candidates regardless of qualifications.
 Bakke sued the university, claiming he was the victim of "reverse discrimination."

-The university argued that the creation of quotas was needed to ensure minority admission to college under their affirmative action program.
+The university argued that quotas were needed to ensure minority admission to college under its affirmative action program.

 The Bakke Case: Race, Education, and Affirmative Action